acgd-webdev-4/pattern-lib-type-colours/README.md

 ---
-summary: 'Style the basic typography, colours and generic HTML elements for the dog rescue pattern library.'
+summary: 'Style the basic typography, colours and generic HTML elements for the eCommerce pattern library.'
 time: '2 hours'
 deliverables: 'Pattern library'
 ---